 A dental provider or dental professional is a licensed individual that can provide dental services to you.
 A dental provider is not limited to a Dentist.
 There are many other types of dental providers.
 You might receive a preventive dental service from a Registered Dental Hygienist, a Registered Dental Hygienist in Alternative Practice, or a Dentist.

 Services providers by these professionals are also not limited to a dental clinic.
 You might be able to receive services in your community at a school, a nursing home or a mobile dental van.
 A few preventive treatments include: a dental cleaning, fluoride varnish application, placement of sealants, and placement of a temporary filling.
 Restorative treatments can only be provided by a Dentist in a clinical or a community setting; these treatments include: permanent cavity fillings, tooth extractions, root canal therapies, etc.

-Finding a Dental Provider
+Find a Medi-Cal Dental Provider